 Because these steps are expected to take four years to complete for the BRT portion, the widening project will proceed ahead.
 The goal is for the widening to be accomplished by 2020 and BRT by 2026.

-Several members of the SFDC Board of Directors will join other Lee and Mount Vernon District appointees on an Advisory Group to assist the county staff during the land use planning process.
-This group will not create any plans, the county staff will do that, but it will provide opinions and help coordinate citizen input meetings during the course of the project.
+Several members of the SFDC Board of Directors joined other Lee and Mount Vernon District appointees on an Advisory Group to assist the county staff during the land use planning process.

 Yes, it’s a long, drawn-out affair.
 But we hope you will stay engaged and participate whenever the county reaches out to the community for feedback.